 6. Stress Relief

 Exercise reduces levels of the stress hormones cortisol and adrenaline in the body and has been shown to reduce depression and anxiety.
 Consistent exercise aids in long-term stress relief.
 When you exercise, you’re subjecting yourself to physical stress, conditioning your body to adapt to larger stressors.
+Stress relief is one of my main reasons to exercise.

 7. Better Sleep